kokoro-aya/kokoro-aya/README.md

   - Functional Programming
   - Compiling Theories

+- Mainly interested in cross-platform and desktop development, yet haven't found a clear path towards it.

 - Mostly a noob but loves the different possibilities that programming can offer, and the joy of implementing ideas.

 - I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.